mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 I experienced that [...] seven years ago, when I was on Fifth Street Southeast.
 One of the Japanese college students at the University of Minnesota who studied science, he came with his friends, visiting me, and immediately [some of his] first words were, “Are you a Zen Master?
 If you are a Zen Master, [...] are you an enlightened person?”
 These were his first words.
 That is so-called “meanness.”
 It’s really mean. *[Laughter.]*

 So if you fight with this kind of words, you become mean.
-So no end of fighting.
+So [there is] no end of fighting.

 [As] I said, there are two things simultaneously exist[ing] in your life, defense and offense.
 But, there is no sense of victory or defeat.
 That means you shouldn’t fight, anyway.
 When somebody really attacks strongly, well, you should withdraw.
 Withdraw is [...] not to lose.
 Okay?
 But, [if] some person is pretty weak, sometimes you should push; push him or push her.
 Do something initiatively.